tenseventyseven/minimal-fastapi-app/README.md

 ## Observability & Error Handling

 - **Structured Logging:**
-  - `structlog` with JSON logs in production, colored logs in dev
+  - OpenTelemetry with JSON logs in production, colored logs in dev
   - Correlation IDs on every request (in logs and error responses)
 - **Error Handling:**
   - Consistent JSON error format for validation, business, and HTTP errors